dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 One final part that we will be explained briefly, is what happens when we reach the end of the heap.
 Imagine the following scenario we have done a lot of allocations, most of the heap nodes are used and the few usable nodes are small.
 The next allocation request will fail to find a suitable node because the requested size is bigger than any free node available.
 Now the allocator has searched through the heap, and reached the end without success.
 What happens next?
 Time to expand the heap by adding more memory to the end of it.

 Here is where the virtual memory manager will join the game.
-Roughly what will  is:
+Roughly what will happen is:

 * The heap allocator will first check if we have reached the end of the address space available (unlikely).
 * If not it will ask the VMManager to map a number of pages (exact number depends on implementation) at the address starting from `heap_end + heap_end->size + sizeof(heap_node)`.
 * If the mapping fail, the allocation will fail as well (i.e. out of memory/OOM.
 This is an issue to solve in its own right).
 * If the mapping is successful, then we have just created a new node to be appended to the current end of the heap.
 Once this is done we can proceed with the split if needed.

-And with that we're just written a fairly complete heap allocator.
+And with that we've just written a fairly complete heap allocator.

 A final note: in these examples we're not zeroing the memory returned by the heap, which languages like C++ may expect when `new` and `delete` operators are used.
 This can lead to non-deterministic bugs where objects may be initialized with left over values from previous allocations (if the memory has been used before), and suddenly default construction is not doing what is expected.
 Doing a `memset()` on each block of memory returned does cost cpu time, so it's a trade off, a decision to be made for your specific implementation.